AKSW/docs.ontowiki.net/ontowiki/codingstandards.md

 Constants must be defined as class members with the "const" modifier.
 Defining constants in the global scope with the "define" function is permitted but strongly discouraged.

 #### Components
 Components provide a controller that is named like the component (first letter uppercase) immediately followed by  the word "Controller".
-For more information on developing components, see the [[Extensions]].
+For more information on developing components, see the [Extensions](ontowiki_Extensions).

 #### Modules
 Modules provide a class that is named like the module with the first letter in upper case immediately followed by the word "Module".
-For more information on developing components, see the [[Extensions]].
+For more information on developing components, see the [Extensions](ontowiki_Extensions).

 #### Plug-ins
 A plug-in class is called like the plug-in (again the first letter must be upper case) immediately followed by the word "Plugin".
-For more information on developing components, see the [[Extensions]].
+For more information on developing components, see the [Extensions](ontowiki_Extensions).

 ## Coding Style
 ### Strings